Konnsy/REAML2022-hackathon/README.md

 # REAML2022-hackathon

 See the [wiki page](https://github.com/Konnsy/REAML2022-hackathon/wiki) for information about the hackathon.

+## Update after the hackathon event
 Example solutions and trained models coming soon.